-Get the Dropbox app on you phone and sync your photos every few days.
+Get something like the Dropbox app on your phone and sync your photos every few days.
 You’ll run out of space in no time and need to clear your phone.
 Also if you lose your phone, break it or have it stolen you’ll still have all your treasured pictures.

 There is definitely an art to traveling well and most of it is learned through trial and error (mostly error in my case.)
 Hopefully some of my little “secrets” will help you in your travels!